eliotbo/bevy_pen_tool/README.md

 - attemps to follow Bevy's latest release
 - does not work with a Perspective Camera (only Orthographic)
 - cannot save multiple groups at once, only a single one
-- deletes everything on the canvas before loading a group
+- deletes everything on the canvas before loading a group of Bezier curves